 SmartSheet provides this template, which enables you to break out the cost data in terms of hours, rates, units, cost per unit, fixed cost, and so on.
 It also allows you to compare your budgeted cost to your actual cost, which is helpful when conducting similar projects in the future.

 This spreadsheet is primarily for building and remodeling projects, allowing you to create a more comprehensive budget for a construction project.
 The spreadsheet also does the calculations for you.

 You can get this template for free using SmartSheet’s 30-day free trial for new users.

-Also from Template.net is this template that is essentially a spreadsheet of all the other costs that come with a construction project besides materials, such as building permits, warranty insurance, and fees.
+Also from Template.net, this template is essentially a spreadsheet of all the other costs that come with a construction project besides materials, such as building permits, warranty insurance, and fees.

 What other free construction estimate templates are out there?

-I know I’ve only listed a few of the available free construction estimate templates.
-Putting together an estimate is typically a simple task, but there are undoubtedly many different templates for different types of construction projects, and we’d be happy to learn more about what options are out there.
+This report only lists a handful of the available free construction estimate templates.
+Putting together a simple estimate does not need to be complicated, but there are undoubtedly many different templates for different types of construction projects.

-Do you know of a collection of free templates that has been helpful for you?
+Is there a free template that has been helpful for you?
 Have you created some of your own?
-Please let us known in the comments below.
+Please let us know in the comments below.